Karen Midthun, M.D.

 Principal, Drug and Biological Products

-Dr. Karen Midthun joins Greenleaf Health following a distinguished 28-year career in public service, of which 22 years were dedicated to the FDA.
-An infectious disease physician by training, Dr. Midthun most recently served as the Director of the FDA’s Center for Biologics Evaluation and Research (CBER).
+Dr. Karen Midthun joined Greenleaf Health following a distinguished 28-year career in public service, of which 22 years were dedicated to the FDA.
+An infectious disease physician by training, Dr. Midthun served as the Director of the FDA’s Center for Biologics Evaluation and Research (CBER) from 2009 to 2016.

 At Greenleaf, Dr. Midthun serves as Principal, Drug and Biological Products, co-leading the firm’s Drug and Biological Products Team with fellow principals Drs.
-John Jenkins and Bob Meyer.
-Dr. Midthun contributes specialized insight — informed by her regulatory, research, and clinical experience — to the strategic and technical guidance that Greenleaf provides to FDA-regulated entities developing improved products to prevent the spread of infectious diseases, addressing ongoing public health needs for biologics, and advancing growing fields such as regenerative medicine.
+John Jenkins, Bob Meyer, and Sandra Kweder.
+Dr. Midthun contributes specialized insight — informed by her regulatory, research, and clinical experience — to the strategic and technical guidance that Greenleaf provides to FDA-regulated entities developing products to prevent or treat infectious diseases, addressing ongoing public health needs for biologics, and advancing the growing field of cell and gene therapies.

 Dr. Midthun received her bachelor’s degree from the Massachusetts Institute of Technology (MIT) and her medical degree from the George Washington University School of Medicine.
 She trained as a resident in internal medicine at Johns Hopkins Hospital and as a fellow in infectious diseases at Johns Hopkins Hospital and the National Institute of Allergy and Infectious Diseases (NIAID).
-She is a fellow of the Infectious Diseases Society of America and a member of the American College of Physicians.
+She is a fellow of the Infectious Diseases Society of America.